-The race or practice is being interrupted, the red flag will be waved at each marshals post and the red lights around the circuit will be switched on.
-Riders must return slowly to the pits, respecting any instructions and/or sector pass through time limits that may have been published by the Race Direction.
+The race or practice is being interrupted. the red flag will be waved at each marshals post and the red lights around the circuit will be switched on.
+Riders must slow significantly and return to the pit lane.
+Race Direction may establish minimum sector time values to ensure slow speed compliance.
+During a red flag situation it is not permitted to perform a practice start.
 The pit lane exit will be closed and the red flag shown motionless.
 Riders must not exit the pit lane.
+At circuits equipped with LED light panels, all panels will show red, overriding any previous signal displayed.